2020–21 UEFA Nations League: Criteria for league ranking

-In order to rank teams in League D, which was composed of different sized groups, the results against the fourth-placed team in Group D1 were not taken into account for the purposes of comparing teams placed first, second and third in their respective groups.
+To rank teams in League D, which was composed of different-sized groups, the results against the fourth-placed team in Group D1 were not taken into account to compare teams placed first, second, and third in their respective groups.

 The ranking of the top four teams in League A was determined by their finish in the Nations League Finals (first to fourth).

 Criteria for overall ranking

 The overall UEFA Nations League rankings were established as follows: